 (source: user Funky_Pickle, via Reddit)

-Electronic car keys are another nightmare.
-Made from a thin plate of ferrous metal in times past, they are now apparently made from a platinum-gold alloy.
+Electronic car keys are our first nightmare.
+Made from a thin plate of ferrous metal in times past, they are now apparently made from a platinum alloy.
 Or how else are we supposed to explain that “A replacement for your spare electronic car key can cost between $250 to $750.
 However, if you have lost all your keys, you need to reset your car’s computerised system, then create and code an entirely new set of keys.
 This can cost around $2,000 to $5,000.” (source).
-To give an example, somebody was quotes 1200 EUR for a new key for their Mercedes car (source).
+To give an example, somebody was quoted 1200 EUR for a new key for their Mercedes car (source).

 Do your automotive light issues cause you nightmares?
 Here’s an easy fix!